 - Referrals to medical specialists, therapist, counselors, and clinicians when further care is needed

 - Care planning for students in conjunction with area clinics

 - Consultations with parents regarding the health of their children

 - Suicide prevention task forces, Farm to School, Safe Routes to School, and other programs related to student health and wellness

 - Kids’ Cooking Classes at the Charlevoix Hospital Wellness Workshop that teach children healthy ways of cooking with farmers market produce and other nutritious ingredients

-- Chronic absenteeism in participating schools has dramatically decreased.
+- Chronic absenteeism in participating schools has dramatically decreased (one school dropped 32%).